whitneyburton/portfolios/students/1610-back/laszlo-balogh/Laszlo Balogh - Mod 3 portfolio.markdown

 From Ethan Bennett after Cloney Island project:
 This was my first opportunity to work with Laszlo.
 His intelligence and his calm demeanor are both extremely valuable assets to have on a team, and they translated to strong leadership in our AWS struggles.
 Laszlo was also the first of us to realize the gravity of our workflow issues, and I wonder if we would have had nearly the same amount of completed work if not for him emerging as a leader in the group.
 We all share the blame for our weak workflow and lack of organization, but that’s the only obvious criticism I see.
 In fact, Laszlo was advocating for a merge before anyone else.
 As a whole, I think the project was a great learning experience, and I really enjoyed sharing it with Laszlo.

+From David Knott after Cloney Island project:
+I enjoyed working with you a second time and I think we both learned a lot (about a lot more than just technical skills).
+After the retro at the end of our project we talked about when, why, and how our group organization went a bit off course.
+I was very impressed by both how you handled us being down a member as well as by your willingness to provide feedback and support for Eric before he decided it was best to leave.
+That took some serous awareness and empathy, both valuable skills in all aspects of like.
+Going forward I’m excited to see what you do (in mod 4 and in the future) and where you go because you my friend can go anywhere.

 ### Playing a Part

 Sign up as prework guide for incoming BackEnd students.
 Reached out to the student I was assigned to and answered all his questions.
 Mainly generic questions about Turing.